What’s the point of writing a blog?

 If you don’t like writing, don’t write a blog.
 If you lack patience, don’t write a blog.
 It’s not something you need to do.
 Blogging isn’t right for everyone.

-In the beginning, you’ll want to be on a schedule and start getting good quality content on your blog.
+In the beginning, you’ll want to be on a schedule and start getting good-quality content on your blog.
 I’ve said this before with growing your Instagram following, but it’s going to feel like you’re talking to nobody for a while.
 Be patient and keep creating quality content.

 Having a desire to write will keep you motivated even when nobody is visiting your site during those frustrating first couple of months.
+I’m one of those people that has a constant internal monologue going, so whether a blog or a journal or word-vomitting all my thoughts on my partner–the words are there and they need to come out.

 4. The internet, and a website.

 Duh, right?
 You don’t have to spend a lot of money to get a website up and running.
-There are a lot of great drag and drop website builders that make it easy to get started.
+There are a lot of great drag-and-drop website builders that make it easy to get started.
 Check out WordPress, Wix, Weebly, or even Blogger.
 I use WordPress for this blog.
 If you want your own custom domain, you’ll need to spend some money, but you realistically can get started with a blog for free.

 Since you are an artist online, you should really have a website right now anyway…